HCLarsen/reporter.cr/README.md

 The `Document` object will look for ECR files bearing a specified file name of the expected type, and use `ECR` to generate the output.
 In the case of HTML files, you can also add a CSS file as a style tag in the `<head>` element.

 The default location for template file is in a directory named `templates` in the same directory as the file for the `Document` subclass.
-For instance, if your file is in `crystal_project/src/new_report.cr`, then it will look for the text template at `crystal_project/src/templates/new_report.txt.ecr`.

 ## Installation